Cotonou

 Weather

-Cotonou experiences a tropical savanna climate with high temperatures averaging around 30-32°C throughout the year.
-The city receives significant rainfall from April to July and a shorter rainy season from September to November.
-Humidity levels are relatively high, especially during the rainy season, and air quality may vary.
+Cotonou experiences a tropical savanna climate with high temperatures averaging around 30-33°C (86-91°F) throughout the year.
+The city has two distinct seasons: a wet season from April to October with heavy rainfall and high humidity, and a dry season from November to March with cooler temperatures and lower humidity levels.

 Language